Leadership, Diversity, and Civil Society

-Presenters who submit a full paper by the deadline yet to be set will automatically be considered for the Campbell Adamson Memorial Prize for best paper, which includes a £500 prize.
+Presenters who submit a full paper by the 20th August deadline will automatically be considered for the Campbell Adamson Memorial Prize for best paper, which includes a £500 prize.

-Participants in the New Researchers sessions who submit a full paper by the deadline yet to be set will automatically be considered for the New Researchers Prize for best paper, which includes a £100 prize.
+Participants in the New Researchers sessions who submit a full paper prior to the start of the conference will automatically be considered for the Duncan Scott New Researchers Prize for best paper, which includes a £100 prize.

 Voluntary Sector Review Best Article Prize

-The conference will also see the inaugural Voluntary Sector Review Best Article Prize awarded, with the authors of the winning article receiving a voucher from the publisher Policy Press and a year’s free subscription to the journal.
+The conference will also see the inaugural Voluntary Sector Review Best Article Prize awarded, with the authors of the winning article receiving a joint prize from the publisher Policy Press and VSSN.

 Booking a place at the VSSN conference is essential for all presenters (though you are of course welcome to attend even if not presenting).

 Please use this link to access the Aston University booking site: https://store.aston.ac.uk/conferences-and-events/aston-business-school/aston-business-school-events/2021-voluntary-sector-and-volunteering-research-conference